What does The Global Biodiversity Standard certify?

 What remote sensing methodologies are used?

-A wide range of remote sensing methods will be used to survey sites applying for The Global Biodiversity Standard.
-Spaceborne sensors will be used to understand historical trends in the 21 sub-attributed of the SER 5-star system for ecosystem integrity and biodiversity.
-The remote sensing survey will use a range of active and passive sensors, including optical, multispectral, hyperspectral, lidar and radar data products.
-The site will be assessed by comparing its signature against a reference (5 star) and highly degraded (0 star) site within the region to understand its rating.
-This data will be standardised in the historical trend to account for any natural fluctuations in signatures that may be driven by external factors, such as climate.
-A combination of standard and bespoke methodologies will be used dependent on the site and its conditions.
-A list of methods is outlined in The Global Biodiversity Standard manual.
+Remote sensing studies are a requirement for every TGBS assessment, and play a role both in establishing historical baseline conditions and in assessing the current state of a site.
+A wide range of remote sensing methods can be used to assess sites under consideration for The Global Biodiversity Standard certification.
+Spaceborne sensors are used to understand historical trends in the 21 sub-attributes of the SER 5-star system for ecosystem integrity and biodiversity.
+Other active and passive sensors, including optical, multispectral, hyperspectral, lidar and radar data products, can also be used to gather relevant information Sites are then assessed by comparing their signatures against reference (intact) and highly degraded sites of the same ecosystem type within the region.
+This data is standardised against the historical trend to account for any natural fluctuations in signatures that may be driven by external factors, such as climate.
+A combination of standard and bespoke methodologies are used, dependent on the site, its conditions, and the tools and technologies available locally.
+A list of methods is outlined in Section 4 and Appendix D of The Global Biodiversity Standard Manual (https://www.biodiversitystandard.org/our-method).

-Are there third-party verification of Global Biodiversity Standard assessments?
+Is there third-party verification in The Global Biodiversity Standard assessment process?

-Assessments of sites are made by The Global Biodiversity Standard hubs.
+Site assessments are made by The Global Biodiversity Standard hubs.
 All assessments are reviewed and verified by the Secretariat of The Global Biodiversity Standard.
-The Global Biodiversity Standard hubs are independent organisations from The Global Biodiversity Standard Secretariat.
-A random sample of assessments are also verified by additional third-party reviewers.
+The Global Biodiversity Standard hubs operate independently from The Global Biodiversity Standard Secretariat.
+A random sample of assessments is also verified by additional third-party reviewers.

 How long does the assessment process take?

-The assessment process takes approximately 2-4 months from the application to a decision about the award of certification.
-Timeframes may vary amongst applications because of a wide range of circumstances that include the size of project, logistics for field surveys and availability of assessors.
+The assessment process takes approximately 3-6 months from the submission of the Application Form to a decision about the award of certification.
+Timeframes may vary amongst applications because of a number of variables, such as the size of the site, logistics for field surveys, and availability of certified TGBS assessors.

 Where are the current hubs established?